freshjuice-dev/freshjuice.dev/src/content/docs/testimonials/index.md

 - **Author Name**: The name of the customer.
 - **Author Job Title**: The job that the customer is currently working as.

+## Testimonials - Star Rating

 ### Screenshot

-{% image "./tm-large-avatar.png", "Screenshot of Module Large Avatar Testimonial", [800] %}
+{% image "./tm-star-rating.png", "Screenshot of Module Star Rating Testimonial", [800] %}

-## Testimonials - Star Rating
+---

 ### Settings